rndexe/nowtransmitting/src/exhibits/ant-antibiotics.md

       these bacteria and their natural products.
     authorname: Matt Huchings
   - authorimage: /static/img/F_EXHIBIT_SEC_VIS_4.jpg
-    authorbio: "Dr. Victor Soria-Carrasco  is the Head of the Entomology and Insectary Facility at the John Innes Centre.
+    authorbio: "Victor Soria-Carrasco is the Head of the Entomology and Insectary Facility at the John Innes Centre.
 He aims to expand the capacities of this facility by using genomic approaches to assist with the diagnose and tracking of population dynamics of pests and pest-associated plant pathogens, the genetic mapping of relevant invertebrate traits, and the eventual development of new pest and plant pathogen control methods using evolutionary approaches and gene editing tools. "
     authorname: Dr. Victor Soria-Carrasco
+  - authorimage: /static/img/F_EXHIBIT_SEC_VIS_1.jpg
+    authorbio: Adrian Galvin is the Communications and Media Manager at the John Innes Centre (JIC).
+He is responsible for the Communications planning, managing media output for JIC and The Sainsbury Laboratory.
+He spends his time dealing with public affairs and building relationships with local, national and international media organisations.
+    authorname: Adrian Galvin
 tervis: /static/img/F_EXHIBIT_TER_VIS_1.jpg
 tertxt: "Captive ant colony.
 Courtesy of Matt Hutchings. "
 readinglist: